MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamPrimaryChannelSharedWithTeam.md

 Unshare a channel with a team by deleting the corresponding sharedWithChannelTeamInfo resource.
 This operation is allowed only for channels with a membershipType value of shared.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaTeamPrimaryChannelSharedWithTeam](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamPrimaryChannelSharedWithTeam?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)